proctor-ucsf/trachoma-sero-transmission/README.md

 `docker build -t trachoma-sero-transmission  trachoma-sero-transmission/`

-This will take about 20-30 minutes to build the image because it needs to download and install R and all of the relevant package libraries.
+This will take about 30 minutes to build the image because it needs to download and install R and all of the relevant package libraries.

 3. Launch an instance of the image on RStudio Server

-There are many ways to do this, but one example of this from the Terminal command line is:
+There are many ways to do this, but one example of this, from the Terminal command line:

 `docker run -e USER=ben -e PASSWORD=pass --rm -p 8787:8787 -v /Users/benarnold/trachoma-sero-transmission:/home/ben trachoma-sero-transmission`

 This launches the container and passes (arbitrary) credentials to RStudio Server.
 In this example, the Username is `ben` and the Password is `pass`.
 These could be anything you like -- you will just need to use them when you open your browser to access RStudio Server (next step)

-4. Navigate to your web browser and go to: `http://localhost:8787`, then enter the USER ID and PASSWORD specified in the last step to access RStudio Server.
+4. Navigate to your web browser and go to: `http://localhost:8787`, then enter the USER and PASSWORD specified in the last step to access RStudio Server.

-5. You can then interact with RStudio and the analysis files in a virtual instance of RStudio Server, just as you normally would on your desktop.
+5. You can then run RStudio and the analysis files in a virtual instance of RStudio Server, just as you normally would on your desktop.
+Analyses will be run on the remote server using Linux-Ubuntu.
+All of the analysis scripts should run smoothly (scripts `1-xx.Rmd` to `8-xx.Rmd`).

+NOTE: we have not tested the above steps on a Windows or Linux desktop operating system (only macOS), but they should work similarly.

 ### Additional details